Ikersfletch/ExCameraDynamics/README.md

 	Takes Duration seconds to reach the frame.

+	You can also use:

+	`{ reset_camera }`

+	To let the camera revert itself automatically.

 - ### Console Commands:
 	- `excam_is_active`
 	   > Tells you if the camera hooks are currently active.
 	- `excam_enable_hooks`
 	   > Forcefully enables camera hooks for levels without the metadata.
 	- `excam_force_zoom <factor:float>`
 	   > Forces the zoom factor to the specified value.
+Negative values negate its effect.
 	- `excam_zoom_to_reference_frame <EasyKey:string> <Duration:float>`
 	   > Zoom & pan over to the CameraReferenceFrame with matching Easykey over Duration seconds.
 The camera will be stuck afterwards.
 Call